 high school college.
 This liquor tasted like straight vodka with the tiniest, smallest, minuscole hint of apricot.

-I slowly sipped my schnapps with the empty seat next to me still vacant.
+I slowly sipped my schnapps having just had a tasty food experience, with the empty seat next to me still vacant.

 Luckily, I enjoy my own company.